sindresorhus/Settings/readme.md

 ## SwiftUI support

-If your deployment target is macOS 10.15+, you can use built-in SwiftUI components to create panes.
-Custom view must conform to `PreferencePaneView`, which is equivelent to `PreferencePane` in SwiftUI world.
-Then wrap it into `PreferencePaneHostingController` and pass it to `PreferencesWindowController`.
+If your deployment target is macOS 10.15 or later, you can use the bundled SwiftUI components to create panes.
+Your preference pane views must conform to `PreferencePaneView`, which is equivalent to `PreferencePane`.
+Then wrap the views in `PreferencePaneHostingController` and pass them to `PreferencesWindowController` as you would with normal panes.

-There is `PreferenceContainer` and `PreferenceSection` which achieve similar alignement to AppKit's `NSGridView`.
+It also comes with `PreferenceContainer` and `PreferenceSection` to automatically achieve similar alignment as AppKit's [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview).

 ```swift
 let CustomViewPreferencePaneViewController: () -> PreferencePane = {